fivetran/dbt_zuora/README.md

 ```

 #### Passing Through Additional Fields
-This package includes all source columns defined in the [macros folder of the dbt_zuora_source package](https://github.com/fivetran/dbt_zuora_source/tree/main/macros).
+This package includes all source columns defined in the [macros folder of this package](https://github.com/fivetran/dbt_zuora/tree/main/macros).
 You can add more columns using our pass-through column variables.
 These variables allow the pass-through fields to be aliased (`alias`) and casted (`transform_sql`) if desired, but not required.
 Datatype casting is configured via a SQL snippet within the `transform_sql` key.
 You may add the desired SQL while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.
 Use the below format for declaring the respective pass-through variables:

 ```yml
 vars: